YongLipTeh/FifoInventory/README.md

 Due to complication issue, I purposefully design the code to be as simple as possible, but the lack of time limits the inventories to be inserted at a different day.
 Here are ways you can extend the code.
 * Change the inventory method to **LIFO** method.
 (It will involve sorting the orders in reverse.)
 * The **weighted average** method.
+* Keeping track of multiple items
 * The ability to read from and write to csv for larger files and swifter input.
 * Faster looping?

 ## Contribution

-This is just a small project of mine, but I appreciate your help if you are willing to spend the time to make this project better.
+This is just a small project of mine.
+I appreciate your help if you are willing to spend the time to make this project better.

 The source code is mainly written in **attrs**, and it has been made extremely readable and easy to maintain, all classes and functions have their types defined properly.